Skip to main content

 Quarterly Events and Workshops

 These events are open to all alumni, current students, and colleagues of alumni and feature a wide range of topics and objectives.
 One of the most popular workshops has been UTEP's Book Club, an annual event where an author leads a discussion of his or her education-related book.
-Past authors have included educators such as Pedro Moguera, Vivian Paley, William Ayers, Greg Mitchie, Esme Codell, and Mica Pollack.
+Past authors have included educators such as Pedro Noguera, Vivian Paley, William Ayers, Greg Mitchie, Esme Codell, and Mica Pollack.

 Online Professional Community